-1.5: only use bibtex or biber if the bib files exist;
+1: only use bibtex or biber if the bib files exist; never delete .bbl files in a cleanup.

-conditionally delete .bbl files in a cleanup (i.e., delete them only when the bib files all exist).

-2: run bibtex or biber whenever it appears necessary to update the bbl file(s), without testing for the existence of the bib files; always delete .bbl files in a cleanup.
+- 1.5: only use bibtex or biber if the bib files exist; conditionally delete .bbl files in a cleanup (i.e., delete them only when the bib files all exist). - 2: run bibtex or biber whenever it appears necessary to update the bbl files, without testing for the existence of the bib files; always delete .bbl files in a cleanup.